refractionPOINT/lce_doc/docs/user_addons.md

 1. As data literal in the upload API.
 1. As a URL callback, where your data is a URL like https://www.my.data.
-1. As an [Authenticated Resource Locator (ARL)](arl.md) (the prefered method)
+1. As an [Authenticated Resource Locator (ARL)](arl.md) (the preferred method)

 The maximum size of a lookup is 15MB through the REST API and 512KB through the web interface.

 #### Optimized Format
-Sometimes when creating a Lookup you may want to include right metadata for each element of the lookup, but the maximum size may be an issue.
-In cases where there is a lot of metadata repetion you may use an optimized format.
+Sometimes when creating a Lookup you may want to include correct metadata for each element of the lookup, but the maximum size may be an issue.
+In cases where there is a lot of metadata repetition you may use an optimized format.
 This format will allow you to associate large pieces of metadata with a high number of lookup items.

 To accomplish this, you will need to split up your metadata from your lookup values like: